Earring Backs Guide: What are the Best Earring Backs to Buy?

 3 prong Martini Diamond Earrings

-The drawback of friction backs is that they tend to lose their grip on the post through repeated use.
+The drawback of friction backs is that they are not as secure as screwback earrings.
 The tension can sometimes be readjusted, but eventually friction backs may need to be replaced.

 Screw Back Earrings